-GlobalHealth MA Members taking multiple medications for chronic conditions can receive support from our medication therapy management program.
+GlobalHealth Medicare Advantage Members qualify for our Medication Therapy Management program if all three of the following criteria are met: 1) take eight or more Medicare Part D covered maintenance drugs, 2) have three or more targeted chronic conditions, and 3) incur the minimum annual cost threshold as established by CMS.
 The goal of this program is to help eliminate duplicate drug therapies, reduce potential for negative drug interactions and/or side effects, and optimize Member benefits by providing information on the lowest cost medication alternatives.
-Enrollment is automatic for qualified MA Members.
+Enrollment is automatic for qualified Medicare Advantage Members.
+Member participation is voluntary and does not affect Member's coverage.
 Benefits include personalized service from registered pharmacists and staff.
 GlobalHealth commercial plan Members can be referred for a similar pharmaceutical review at the request of the PCP.

-Refer a Member:

-Contact the Provider Services Department:
+Refer a Member by contacting the Provider Services Department: 1-866-277-5300 (toll-free) 711 (TTY)

-1-866-277-5300 (toll-free)

-711 (TTY)